vmware-tanzu/tanzu-dev-portal/content/practices/stack-ranking/index.md

    ![Vertical Axis with Blank Sticky Notes Ready](images/image1.png)

-### Variations: How many options did you generate?
-From here, there are multiple techniques to engender team discussion as you collectively place the options along this single axis.
+**From here, there are multiple techniques to engender team discussion as you collectively place the options along this single axis.**

-#### [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort) Technique: 10 or fewer options
+### Variation - [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort) Technique: 10 or fewer options

 4. Pick an option at random and place it alongside the middle of the vertical line.